-The main reason I am telling you all this is because Steve is on the crusade again, this time fighting for Tigers.
+I am telling you all this is because Steve is on the crusade again, this time fighting for Tigers.
 His new book Tigers Forever is available for purchase now.
-So please go order a copy if you care about tigers or at the very least want to see amazing wildlife photography!
+Go order a copy if you care about tigers or at the very least want to see amazing wildlife photography!

 You can order it off the book’s website: http://www.tigersforeverbook.com/